-A minimum of two entrance scholarships of \$3,000 each are awarded by the Admissions Committee to first year students entering the Faculty from high school or the equivalent with A standing or above (based on attainment in six 12U credits or equivalent) and an outstanding Statement of Interest.
-The recipient's overall average must be a minimum of 88%.
-A candidate whose average falls below 88% may be awarded the scholarship at the discretion of the Dean of the Faculty of Physical Education and Health.
+A minimum of two entrance scholarships of \$3,000 each are awarded by the Admissions Committee to first year students entering the Faculty from high school or the equivalent with "A" standing or above (based on attainment in six I2U credits or equivalent) and an outstanding Statement of Interest.
 Jean Forster administered the university's diploma program in physical education in the 1930s and played a leading role in the creation of the original School of Physical and Health Education.
 She is fondly remembered by the early graduates.
-Joseph Acquaye, Sarah Medri.